kuniken99/CISP_Behavioural_Biometric/DEPLOYMENT_GUIDE.md

 **How to enable:**

 1. **Go to Your Backend App Service:**
-   - Azure Portal → `cbba-backend-yourname`
+   - Azure Portal → `cbba-backend-tank108`

 2. **Enable Application Insights:**
    - Left menu → **"Application Insights"**